Mental Load: The raging in my head

 The consequences are exhaustion, mental fatigue, concentration problems or high irritability.
 If you don't even notice your mental load or simply ignore the symptoms and carry on as before, you even run the risk of burnout.

-7 tips on how to escape mental load
+7 tips on how to reduce your mental load

 So it doesn't help: we all have to do it.
 Because women and men can only solve the problem together.
 If we are ready for this joint effort, we can take steps to reduce the stress and lead a more balanced and satisfied life together.